Samuelk-Chase/CS3450-Software-Engineering/Final Project Report /LowLevelFinalDraft.md

   - `generateCharacterImageAndUploadToS3(characterName string, prompt string)`: Generates and uploads a character image.
   - `generateImageAndUploadToS3(card db.Card, prompt string)`: Generates and uploads a card image.
 - **Differences**:
   - The current implementation integrates image generation directly into character and card management.
+Instead of having a separate interface module for image generation, the cards manager(cards.go) and the character manager (character.go) implement image generation based on the card/character.
   - Images are uploaded to an S3 bucket for storage.

 ---